Blog Header Logo

 How to Shock a Hot Tub

 Spa shock is an oxidizer that is used to destroy organic contaminants that have been able to escape normal daily sanitation.
 Oxidation involves the transfer of electrons, and when hot tub water contaminants or pathogens are oxidized, they lose electrons, and quickly expire, or cease to exist.
+Today's blog post is all about shocking a spa or hot tub.

-What is Hot tub Shock?
+What is Hot Tub Shock?

 Hot tub shocks are made from a powdered form of oxidizer, either a form of granular chlorine, non-chlorine potassium sulfate salts or liquid chlorine (bleach).
-When using a biguanide sanitizer system (Aqua Silk), the spa shock is made of liquid hydrogen peroxide, which can not be used in a bromine or chlorine treated spa/hot tub.
+When using a biguanide sanitizer system (Aqua Silk), the spa shock is made of liquid hydrogen peroxide, which cannot be used in a bromine or chlorine treated spa/hot tub.

 Is Hot Tub Shock Dangerous?